mgadi/naemonbox/index.rst

    * Easy to install : install is mainly done with the install script provide with the release tarball.
    * Easy for new users : once installed, Naemonbox provide a single WebUI to interface with all modules and packs.
-   * Easy to migrate from Nagios : we want Nagios configuration and plugins to work in Naemonbox with Naemon, so that it is a "in place" replacement.
+   * Easy to migrate from Nagios : we want Nagios configuration and plugins to work in with Naemon.
      Plugins provide great flexibility and are a big legacy codebase to use.
 It would be a shame not to use all this community work
    * Debian-platform : Naemonbox is only available for Debian OS.
-   * Independent from other monitoring solution : our goal is to provide a modular *tool* that can integrate with others through standard interfaces).
+   * Independent from other monitoring solution : our goal is to provide a modular *tool* that can integrate with others through standard interfaces.
 Flexibility first.
-   * Flexible : in a architecture point view.
-It is very close to our scalability wish.
-Cloud computing is make architecture moving a lot, we have to fit to it.

 This is basically what Naemonbox is made of.
-Maybe add the "keep it simple" Linux principle and it's prefect.
+Maybe add the "keep it simple" Linux principle and it's perfect.
 There is nothing we don't want, we consider every features / ideas.

 Features